We loved it! We have walked lots of trails in different countries and this is right up at the top.”

 - Ms. Miller and friends of the UK.

 Stevenson Trail is, according to Forbes Traveler, one of the world’s most famous travel adventures.
-Part One retraces the steps taken by The Scot from Le Monastier to La Bastide, across the volcanic Upper Loire Valley and into Gevaudan – a journey of 93 kilometres or around 58 miles.
+Stevenson Trail – Northern Half retraces the steps taken by The Scot from Le Monastier to La Bastide, across the volcanic Upper Loire Valley and into Gevaudan – a journey of 93 kilometres or around 58 miles.

 Robert Louis Stevenson decided to do this trek in order to forget a woman he thought he could never marry.
 En route, he found another in the shape of ‘Modestine’, a female donkey with whom he became much enamoured.